 W2 = − p2 A2 L2

 A negative sign indicates that the force applied is opposite to the direction of motion.
-So the fluid does work to the right of the cross-section 2.
-Also, the gravitational force also does work on the fluid.
+So, the fluid does work to the right of the cross-section 2.
+Furthermore, the gravitational force does work on the fluid.
 In the case above, some fluid masses are transferred from section 1 as far as L1 to section 2 as far as L2, where is the volume of fluid in section 1 (A1 L1) = volume of fluid in section 2 (A2 L2).
 The work done by gravity is: